Bo Jackson: Video games

 Called "the greatest athlete in video game history", Jackson's digital counterpart was nicknamed by fans "Tecmo Bo" since being featured in the 1991 video game Tecmo Super Bowl for the Nintendo Entertainment System, where he is all but untacklable.
-Players would make the popular move of running Bo all the way back to his own 1 yard line, then run 99 yards for a touchdown with defenders literally bouncing off him.
+Players would make the popular move of running Bo all the way back to his own one-yard line, then run 99 yards for a touchdown with defenders literally bouncing off him.
 Referencing his video game character, Jackson was featured in a 2016 advertisement for the Kia Sorento, with Jackson driving the car into a virtual stadium (a second ad features Brian Bosworth with Jackson referencing the infamous Monday Night Football touchdown run).

-He has his own video game for the original Game Boy portable gaming system, Bo Jackson's Hit and Run.
+Jackson has his own video game for the original Game Boy portable gaming system, Bo Jackson's Hit and Run.
 The game featured both baseball and football.
 Released around the same time was Bo Jackson Baseball for the NES system and IBM-compatible computers.
 Jackson can be unlocked as a player in ESPN NFL Football.
 Jackson made an appearance in the 2004 video game NFL Street 2.
 Jackson also made his first appearance in the modern Madden series, Madden 15 and Madden 16.
 He later returned in Madden NFL 20 as part of the Madden Ultimate Team 10th Anniversary promo, before getting a community-made Golden Ticket card.

 Television

-Jackson was a character in ProStars, an NBC Saturday morning cartoon show which also featured Wayne Gretzky and Michael Jordan fighting crime and helping children, although neither he, nor Gretzky, nor Jordan voiced their respective characters.
-He did however play the character of Calvin Farquhar, a sports radio jockey, on the TV show Married...with Children.
+Jackson was a character in ProStars, an NBC Saturday morning cartoon show which also features Wayne Gretzky and Michael Jordan fighting crime and helping children; though he made physical cameos in the live-action segments of several episodes, his cartoon counterpart was voiced by actor Dave Fennoy.
+Jackson likewise appeared in animated form in the Captain N: The Game Master episode "Battle of the Baseball Know-It-Alls", this time voiced by Canadian actor Blu Mankuma.

-He also appeared in an episode of the TV series Lois & Clark: The New Adventures of Superman in which he plays a basketball game with Clark Kent/Superman.
-He was also in the episode 'Naked Babies' (1995) on Diagnosis Murder, playing a nanny to four babies who had just had their mother kidnapped.